A daily blog of my robotics journey in SF, Summer 2025

 Moving from Edge Detection to Segmentation

-Monday-Wednesday 9th-11th of June
+Monday–Wednesday, 9th–11th of June

 So instead, I tried detecting the contours of the board using a YOLO model that detects polygons (not bounding boxes).
 That didn’t work very well.
 Next, I explored detecting bounding boxes of the chessboard and then applying the Hough Lines method (traditional CV), but that approach became messy.
 At this point, I started wondering whether segmentation might work better with my small dataset.

-The results showed that segmentation actually worked quite well, so I wrote code to train a model locally in order to (a) make my code fully open and usable by others, and (b) enable easy retraining of the model in the future without needing to pay for a Roboflow subscription.
 One thing I noticed during Roboflow’s training process was that they used checkpoints pretrained on large datasets.
 I incorporated this into my own training code as well.

 Going to bed, I questioned whether spending the entire last week on the diffusion course was the best use of time.
 It’s hard to say.
 On the one hand, doing this seems to go against the usual advice of staying super focused as an entrepreneur.
-On the other hand, I think it’s also important to understand things deeply - especially if robotic ML models will be at the heart of the company - and my opportunity cost of doing this now may never be as low again.
+On the other hand, it’s also important to understand things deeply — especially if robotic ML models will be at the heart of the company — and my opportunity cost of doing this now may never be as low again.

 Finished the Diffusion course